 Full room and board (3 meals/day) included in program fee

 , staying in hotels (tented camp in the Ngorongoro Conservation Area and the Serengeti), all in country program-related transportation included.

 Our study abroad program is one of the most cost-effective way to visit Africa.
-Program fees include:
+Program fees (estimated at $4800) include:

 - Room & board (three meals every day).Compare with other programs where students must obtain and pay for two meals a day in addition to the program fee!